liebharc/homr/README.md

 - Poetry
 - NVidia GPU with CUDA 12.1

+## Getting started

+- Clone the repository
+- Install dependencies using `poetry install`
+- Run the program using `poetry run homr <image>`
+- The resulting MusicXML file will be saved in the same directory as the input image

 ## Example

 The example below provides an overview of the current performance of the implementation.
 While some errors are present in the output, the overall structure remains accurate.